Cybergate9/driowww/services.md

 We have a special interest in solving [data problems](/blog/2015-07-23/) in the cultural sector and for [Museums](/museums/) in particular.

-In a general sense we can help with strategy, planning and project management to get you moving along the path towards solving your data problems.
+In a general sense we can help with strategy, planning, and project management to get you moving along the path towards solving your data problems.

 In specific sense we can help with technicals like: